wiseman-timelord/MaNTella-Launcher/README.md

 # Mantella-WT.
-This is a experimental pre-release fork of [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4), For info regarding the original [here](https://github.com/art-from-the-machine/Mantella).
+This is a experimental pre-release fork of [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4), For info regarding the original go [here](https://github.com/art-from-the-machine/Mantella).

 # Description
 Wiseman-Timelords Drop-in Mantella files for Local-Optimization and Launching, tuned towards local models.
 Early stages; after make launcher/optimizer, then work on more files, to streamline them for local only, and maybe some other updates for dropin replacement files.
 Possibly requires advance of my project for utilizing llama.cpp pre-compiled binaries for vulkan, to host models with OhLlama/LmStudio compatibility for apps, as they are not utilizing threads properly or vulkan at all, currently.